sjefvanleeuwen/ocelot-graceful-load-balancer/README.md

 ### Adding the provider to your project

-The following a typical configuration on the cluster for a 3 Node API Endpoint setup on the balancer and should be easily adaptable to your own settings.
+The following shows a typical configuration a cluster for a 3 Node API Endpoint setup on the balancer and should be easily adaptable to your own settings.
 I assume you already have basic knowledge of Ocelot.
 Note!
 That I am using the YAML Configuration provider from NetEscapedes in the sample project instead of configuring via JSON.
 If you prefer JSON it should be easy to convert it manually or with a YAML to JSON converter.